 \subsubsection{Result Overview}

 From the table above, it can be observed that the models performed better with \textbf{\textit{Yes/No}} questions.
-Notably, both LLaMA2 and QWEN3 achieved 80\% accuracy, demonstrating their strong capabilities in handling simple binary tasks.
+Notably, both VideoLLaMA2 and QWEN3 achieved 80\% accuracy, demonstrating their strong capabilities in handling simple binary tasks.
 In contrast, \textbf{\textit{Single Choice}} questions yielded lower accuracy, ranging from 47\% to 61\%, with QWEN3 being the lowest performer.
-Regarding \textit{\textbf{response time}}, QWEN3 was the fastest (5–10 seconds), followed by LLaMA3 (~10 seconds), LLaMA2 (20 seconds), and NVILA (30–60 seconds).
+Regarding \textit{\textbf{response time}}, QWEN3 was the fastest (5–10 seconds), followed by VideoLLaMA3 (~10 seconds), VideoLLaMA2 (20 seconds), and NVILA (30–60 seconds).